Vhati/OpenUHS/readme_developers.txt

   The "adb" command is found in the Android SDK under "platform-tools/".
 With "adb", you can (un)install apks, transfer files, or run commands in the device's shell.

   It can also dump the device's log: "adb logcat".
 The dump can be made less messy with filters: "adb logcat -s OpenUHS AndroidRuntime".
+These are a list of "tags" apps use to identify themselves when logging.

+  Side note: By default, the OS prevents the SLF4J-Android logging library from reporting severities below "info".
+There's a trick to adjust that level: "adb shell setprop log.tag.OpenUHS [level]".
+(Level can be: VERBOSE, DEBUG, INFO, WARN, ERROR, ASSERT, or SUPPRESS) This change will not survive a reboot.
+Such minor feedback is not yet necessary for this project.